colizz/ParticleNet-CCTagCalib/README.md

  `CMMSSW_10_6_18` is required to run the Higgs Combine tool.
 Please note that you can use the CMS singularity container by doing `cmssw-cc7` if the machine is not running a cc7 system.

-**In a cc7 environment**, please load the cms-sw environment and install the package for the first run:
+**In a cc7 environment**, by sourcing the following script, we can load the cms-sw environment and install the package `HiggsAnalysis` and `CombineHarvester` for the first run:

 ```shell
 cd cmssw/
 source setup_cmssw_env_first_run.sh
 ```

-Then, we create the launch script for all the fit points, and start to run each point as an individial background process:
+Then, we create the launch script for all the fit points, and start to run each point as an individial background process.
+The fit is implemented by the Higgs Combine.

 ```shell
 ./create_all_fit_routine.py --dir '../results/*' --full  ## create the launch script
 source bg_runfit.sh  ## run the script
 ```

-one can use `jobs` to check the status in the runtime.
+As all processes run in the background, one can use `jobs` to check the status in the runtime.

 When all jobs are finished, we can **return to the conda environment**: